tyrng/spectral/_posts/2017-06-21-blog-lettertoself01.md

 ---
 layout: post
-#categories - portfolio must have 2 categories - marriage / graduations / events
+#categories - blog / portfolio, portfolio must have 2 categories - marriage / graduations / events
 categories: blog
+#image - for SEO (only for blog)
+image: ../../images/blog/post/lettertoself01-01.jpg
-#imagename - must be one word, same as 1st word of jpeg
+#imagename - must be one word, same as 1st word of jpeg (only for portfolio)
 imagename:
 title: For What's Coming
 description: and a letter to myself
 ---